-Our two support workers are Julia Morris and Lesley Geen and they can be contacted by phone or email.
-You can also find Julia on the Rb ward at Birmingham Children’s Hospital and Lesley at the Royal London Hospital.
+Our two support workers are Lesley Geen and Sarah Turley.
+They can be contacted by phone or email.
+You can also find Lesley at the Royal London Hospital and Sarah on the Rb ward at Birmingham Children’s Hospital.

 Please note that CHECT support workers are not Rb medical professionals and do not give advice regarding the treatment or management of retinoblastoma.

 Meeting others affected by retinoblastoma